ubports/autopilot/docs/man.rst

        -f FORMAT, --format FORMAT
             Specify the format for the log.
-Valid options are 'xml' and 'text' for JUnit XML and text format, respectively.
+Valid options are 'xml' and 'text' 'subunit' for JUnit XML, plain text, and subunit, respectively.

        -r, --record
             Record failed tests.
 Using this option requires the 'recordmydesk‐